flub78/multitenant/README.md

 ## Development principles

+### Development priorities

+1. Bug fixing
+2. Test
+3. Refactoring
+4. New features

+Without this list being an absolute rules and in order to keep a high level of quality these are the general priorities of development activities.
+Note that this project is a hobby and I am curious to see the effect of these rules applied quite strictly.
+In professional environment, a lot of people agree with them until the pressure of the business convinces them to do something else.
+I consider their strict application as an experiment.
+Is the highest overall velocity achieved with a more strict application of these rules ?
+Or is the highest velocity achieved by applying them most of the time but with flexibility.
+I honestly do not know the answer.

+Fix of known bugs is the highest priority activity.
+Even the fix of minor bugs.
+Bugs are the demonstration that something wrong happened in the development process and we want to get it fixed as soon as possible.
+Of course in implies fix of the build jobs.

+Tests are part of the development process.
+Every line of code, every feature should have their own tests developed before they are modified.
+If for some reason something is checked with missing tests, the next highest priority situation is to fix that.

+Refactoring, keeping the technical debt as minimal is considered a highest priority than developing new features.
+However it is considered less important than completing the testing because the code is already working.

+New feature, they should only be developed on a working, well tested and minimal base of code.
+This ideal situation should make development of new features fast and easy and so compensate for the invested efforts.

 ### Documentation

 Short design notes are kept in the doc directory as a set of md files.
 Plantuml is used to support the specification and design documentation.